uiuc-sst/asr24/README.md

 - Collect each .wav file's n best transcriptions with
 `cat $L/lat/*.ascii | sort > $L-nbest.txt`.

+### Special postprocessing.
+If your transcriptions used nonsense English words, convert them to phones and then, via a trie, into L-words:
+- `./trie-$L.rb < trie1-scrips.txt > $L-trie-scrips.txt`.

 ### Typical results.

 RUS_20160930 was transcribed in 67 minutes, 13 MB/min, **12x** faster than real time.